Visitor Services and Information

 3. Visitors should proceed into Waikerie, cross the Murray River on the car ferry and then follow the fingerboards as displayed.

-5. Distance is 64kms (about 50kms of which is unsealed) and approximate travelling time from Waikerie is 1.25 to 1.5 hours depending on vehicle.
+5. Distance is 64kms, 50 km of which is unsealed and approximate travelling time from Waikerie is 1.5 hours depending on vehicle, road conditions and driver.

-7. Tracks are suitable for 2WD and medium caravans when dry.
-However, after approx 20mm of rain, they may be closed or affected by water and suitable for 4WD only.
+7. Tracks are usually suitable for 2WD and medium caravans when dry.
+However, after approx 15mm of rain they may be closed or affected by water and suitable for 4WD only.
 Phone 8892-8600 for advice after rain.

 9. On Gluepot Reserve, there are no fires of any sort permitted except gas fires (these may also be banned on a total fire ban day), no pets, and no firearms.

-11. Visitors must be self sufficient and provide everything they need including their own water, food, fuel etc. They must also remove all their rubbish.
+11. Visitors must be self sufficient and provide everything they need including your own water, food, fuel etc. They must also remove all their rubbish.